MsAkiNom/DiaBeatIt/CONTRIBUTING.md

     ``` git push origin <add-your-branch-name> ```

-When the PR is reviewed by the maintainers, it will be approved.
+When the PR is reviewed, it will be approved.